publisha/publisha.github.io/_papers/iterativepublishing.md

 ### Apple's Rules for eBook Versions

-Apple are very strict when you want to update an eBook on the iBookstoe.
+Apple are very strict when you want to update an eBook on the iBookstore.
 Here are the rules from the iBooks Asset Guide[^3]

 >In general, the first number of the version number represents a major revision; the second number would be used for a revision containing several changes/new information; the third number would be used to indicate minor changes, such as fixing a typo or formatting issues.
 For example, if the first version of the book was 1.0, a subsequent minor revision could be 1.0.1; a more substantial revision could be 1.1; a total rewrite could be 2.0.